Assignment 3: Interactive Visualization

 - incomplete or insufficient write-up

-You must have a working prototype online by Mon 11/8, 11:59pm.
-Your prototype should be accessible on GitHub pages using a URL of the form:
+You must have a working prototype online by Tue 5/10, 11:59pm.
+Your prototype should be publicly accessible on a notebook service (Observable, Colab) or via GitLab Pages using a URL of the form:

-In addition, you must submit the URL for your prototype on Canvas.
+In addition, you must submit the URL for your prototype on Gradescope.